Tropicamide

-Tropicamide, sold under the brand name Mydriacyl among others, is a medication used to dilate the pupil and help with examination of the eye.
+Tropicamide, sold under the brand name Mydriacyl among others, is a medication used to dilate the pupil and help with the examination of the eye.
 Specifically it is used to help examine the back of the eye.
 It is applied as eye drops.
 Effects occur within 40 minutes and last for up to a day.

 Common side effects include blurry vision, increased intraocular pressure, and sensitivity to light.
 Another rare but severe side effect is psychosis, particularly in children.
 It is unclear if use during pregnancy is safe for the fetus.
 Tropicamide is in the antimuscarinic part of the anticholinergic family of medications.
 It works by making the muscles within the eye unable to respond to nerve signals.

 Tropicamide was approved for medical use in the United States in 1960.
 It is on the World Health Organization's List of Essential Medicines.

 Medical use

 Tropicamide is an antimuscarinic drug that produces short acting mydriasis (dilation of the pupil) and cycloplegia when applied as eye drops.
 It is used to allow better examination of the lens, vitreous humor, and retina.
 Due to its relatively short duration of effect (4–8 hours), it is typically used during eye examinations such as the dilated fundus examination, but it may also be used before or after eye surgery.
-Cycloplegic drops are often also used to treat anterior uveitis, decreasing risk of posterior synechiae and decreasing inflammation in the anterior chamber of the eye.
+Cycloplegic drops are often also used to treat anterior uveitis, decreasing the risk of posterior synechiae and decreasing inflammation in the anterior chamber of the eye.

 Tropicamide is occasionally administered in combination with p-hydroxyamphetamine (brand name Paremyd), which is a sympathomimetic.
 The use of the sympathomimetic drug causes the iris dilator muscle to be directly stimulated, causing increased dilation.
 In the United States, the sympathomimetic drop most commonly used along with tropicamide, is 2.5% phenylephrine hydrochloride (brand name AK-Dilate).